tldr-pages/tldr/pages/common/pbmtoescp2.md

 `pbmtoescp2 {{path/to/image.pbm}} > {{path/to/output.escp2}}`

-- Control the compression of the output:
+- Specify the compression of the output:

 `pbmtoescp2 -compression {{0|1}} {{path/to/image.pbm}} > {{path/to/output.escp2}}`